-In addition, from time to time, we acquire competing, complementary or new business lines, which allows us to consolidate a market we serve, expand our geographic footprint or expand our service offerings thereby lessening the effects of competition.
+In addition, from time to time, we acquire competing, complementary or new business lines, which allows us to consolidate a market we serve, expand our geographic footprint or expand our service offerings.

 FINANCIAL RISKS

 Interest Rates:

 Changes in interest rates may result in fluctuations in our future cash flows.